 Generally academic session starts from July month and ends in June month.
 As this is a government aided college and affiliated to Chaudhary Charan Singh University, Meerut, so before finalizing the academic calendar of the college, the committee which makes the academic calendar goes through university academic calendar.
 Once the academic calendar of the college is finalized, individual departments also prepare their calendar in which course plan and cocurricular activities are dearly described.
 The college academic calendar includes all the important activities like orientation programs, commencement of classes, celebration of important days, examination schedules etc. The college runs U.G. and P.G. courses.
-U.G. courses are on annual basis and their exam dates are declared by the university.
+U.G. courses are on annual basis and their exams dates are declared by the university.
 Tentative dates are marked in the academic calendar.
 The P.G. courses are divided in two semesters in each year.
 The exam dates given in the calendar may differ slightly because both internal and external exams for P.G. departments are conducted as per the directions issued by the University.
 In such cases students are informed by notices pasted on notice board, college Facebook page and through teachers.
-The academic calendar is prepared in such a way, that all the departments get a chance to participate and organize an event in the academic year.
 The head of the institution monitors the academic calendar closely so that all the activities and exams are completed in time and as per the calendar.